harvard-dce/mh-opsworks/README.md

 ## What you get

-* Complete isolation for matterhorn production, staging, and development environments while having environment parity,
+* Complete isolation for matterhorn production, staging, and development environments with environment parity,
 * OpsWorks layers and EC2 instances for your admin, engage, worker, and support nodes,
 * Automated monitoring and alarms via Ganglia and aws cloudwatch,
 * A set of custom chef recipes that can be used to compose other layer and instance types,